 Step 3.
 Apply for the Work Permit

-Submit the work permit application through the MOHRE smart services portal (for mainland companies) or through your free zone authority's portal.
+Submit the work permit application through the MOHRE Work Bundle platform (for mainland companies) or through your free zone authority's portal.
 Required documents typically include a copy of the employee's passport (with at least six months validity), the signed employment contract, passport-size photographs, attested educational certificates (if required for the role), and the company's trade license and establishment card.
 Processing time is typically three to five business days.
 Government fees for the work permit range from AED 300 to AED 500.
+(Source: UAE Government work permits page)

 Step 4.
 Receive the Employment Entry Permit